 This page address the eastern side of Pennsylvania.
 First, we tell it like it is, no fluff.
 We break down the area into two sections, Southeast and Northeast.
 Both areas have unique streams and creeks worth exploring.
 Wild trout can be found here in the east.
 We only talk about stream Sky Blue Outfitters have guided on and fish.
 It would not be fair to discuss streams that we have no experience guiding or fishing personally.

 Join one of the must experienced guide services in the state of PA.
-Rick Nyles, Taylor Helbig and Shane Becker are the most experienced guides in Eastern and Northeaster PA.
+Rick Nyles, Taylor Helbig, Justin Strawser, and Shane Becker are the most experienced guides in Eastern and Northeastern PA.

 Southeastern Pennsylvania